OpenJAUS/openjaus/openjaus/trunk/Core/readme.txt

 *Note: The default installations of the libraries include all symbols and debug information within the shared object (.so) files.
 This is to facilitate efficient development and use of a run-time debugger.
-To reduce the size of the installed libraries, the information can be removed by using the “strip” command.
+To reduce the size of the installed libraries, the information can be removed by using the “strip�? command.

 4. Method of Operation